ritza-co/speakeasy-nest-js-openapi-sdk-starter/README.md

 ## Running the application for development

 You can use the provided script to run the application in development mode.
 It will watch for any changes in the source code and automatically restart the server.

+> Move the `sdk-typescript` folder to a new location before starting the dev server.

 ```bash
 npm run start:dev